Virtual Machines - Hikube

 Supported operating systems

-Pre-configured and optimized images for every distribution.
+Pre-configured and optimised images for each distribution.
 Specify the image in your VMDisk or import a custom image from an HTTP URL.

 UBUNTU